delocalizer/streammd/scratch/README.md

 147 = read paired, read mapped in proper pair, read reverse strand, second in pair
 ```

-Alternatively, we may have stared with the fragment oriented in the reverse:
+Alternatively, we may have started with a fragment oriented in the reverse
+direction relative to the reference:

 ```
 5' --GTTCTAGTGAAAACTAAACTGAAAG-- 3'